joaoguilhermeTB/Blood_Pressure_NHANES_DATA/README.md

 # Blood_Pressure_NHANES_DATA
-Avaliation of systolic and diastolic blood pressure over gender and age bands from NHANES data.
+Evaluation of systolic and diastolic blood pressure over gender and age bands from NHANES data.

 About NHANES: https://www.cdc.gov/nchs/nhanes/about_nhanes.htm